-The phone task employed in this study is a representation of talking on an HF mobile phone as maintained by the study design.
+The phone task employed in this study is a representation of talking on HF mobile phone as maintained by the study design.
 It can be argued that people on phone calls always talk about what they are familiar with, which may not increase the cognitive load significantly.
-However, like the present research, the study by Yan et al. (2018) also employed numerical tasks with differing levels of intricacies as secondary tasks while talking on an HF mobile phone while driving which instigated various levels of workload in the distracted drivers, and a significant result was achieved.
-Like Yan et al. (2018), the present study provides additional insight.
-The study by Haque and Washington (2014) also demonstrated that subjects in a phone conversation had talked about unfamiliar content.
-In Haque and Washington (2014), the individuals had to listen to a full question, do a basic math problem, or solve a verbal challenge before they could respond appropriately to the phone conversation.
-"If three wine bottles cost ninety-three dollars, what is the cost of one wine bottle?" was an example of a numerical question used in Haque and Washington (2014).
+However, like the present research, the study [46] also employed numerical tasks with differing levels of intricacies as secondary tasks while talking on HF mobile phone while driving which instigated various levels of workload in the distracted drivers and a significant result was achieved.
+Like [46], the present study provides additional insight.
+As in the present study, [47] demonstrated that subjects in a phone conversation had talked about unfamiliar content.
+In [47], the individuals had to listen to a full question, do a basic math problem, or solve a verbal challenge before they could respond appropriately to the phone conversation.
+"If three wine bottles cost ninety-three dollars, what is the cost of one wine bottle?" was an example of a numerical question used in [47].
 These types of queries involve simultaneous storage and processing of information and therefore distract drivers by boosting their cognitive burdens.
-Moreso, talking during a conversation on the phone has been extensively studied (Caird et al., 2018;
+Moreso, talking during a conversation on the phone has been extensively studied [12,46,47,48].